Thindal Murugan Temple, Erode

 Thindal Sri Velayudha Swamy Temple in Erode

-Thindal Murugan Temple also called Arulmigu Velayutha Swamy Thirukovil in Erode, is one of the very famous places of worship in Tamil Nadu.
-The primary deity in this temple is Lord Murugan.
-The temple is situated on the small hill rock called the Thindal Malai, 8 kilometres from Erode bus stand on the Perundurai road.
+Thindal Murugan Temple, popularly known as Arulmigu Velayutha Swamy Thirukovil, stands as one of the most revered places of worship in Erode, Tamil Nadu.
+Lord Murugan presides as the primary deity of this sacred shrine.
+The temple rises gracefully atop a small hillock known as Thindal Malai and lies about 8 kilometres from the Erode bus stand along the Perundurai road.

 History of Thindalmalai Murugan Temple